-Lock key Description Caps Lock When Caps Lock is on, all alphabetic characters typed are in uppercase.
-NumLk (Numeric Lock) When Num Lock is on, the keypad is in numeric mode.
+Lock key Description Caps Lock When Caps Lock is on, all alphabetic characte typed are in uppercase.
+Num Lock When Num Lock is on, the keypad is in numeric mode.
 The keys function as a calculator (complete with the arithmetic operators +, -, , and /).
 Use this mode when you need to do a lot of numeric data entry.
-Scr LK (Scroll Lock) When Scroll Lock is on, the screen moves one line up or down when you press the up or down arrow keys respectively.
-Scroll Lock does not work with some applications.